flowersinthesand/portal-java/core/README.md

 * `locations`

-Paths of files, directories and jars containing controllers.
+Paths of files, directories and jars which will be scanned for controllers.

 * `dispatcher`